godotengine/godot-docs/classes/class_particles.rst

 | *Getter*  | get_visibility_aabb()           |
 +-----------+---------------------------------+

-The :ref:`AABB<class_AABB>` that determines the area of the world part of which needs to be visible on screen for the particle system to be active.
+The :ref:`AABB<class_AABB>` that determines the node's region which needs to be visible on screen for the particle system to be active.

+Grow the box if particles suddenly appear/disappear when the node enters/exits the screen.
+The :ref:`AABB<class_AABB>` can be grown via code or with the **Particles → Generate AABB** editor tool.

 **Note:** If the :ref:`ParticlesMaterial<class_ParticlesMaterial>` in use is configured to cast shadows, you may want to enlarge this AABB to ensure the shadow is updated when particles are off-screen.